kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 Arrival dates are actual ships' arrival dates, if known, else the date and place of the earliest documentary evidence of the person being in America

 ## Badcock, James; arr.
-Portsmouth, RI 1642
+Portsmouth, RI by 1641
-*KLD's 9th great-grandfather*
+*KLD's 9th great-grandfather via the [Babcock line](/genealogy/babcock/2019/04/08/babcock-research.html)*

-unknown arrival date, first shows up in Portsmouth, RI at 1642.

 Believed to be b.
-Essex, England in 1612
+Essex, England in 1612; d.
+Stonington, CT, 12 Jun 1679.

+Unknown arrival date, **Babcock Genealogy** has him first showing up at Portsmouth, RI in 1642.
+An ancestry.com collection *U.S. and International Marriage Records, 1560-1900* lists James & Sarah Brown (below) as being married there in 1641.
+Multiple sources have their firstborn (also called James) being born there in 1641.

+TODO: There is a persistent rumor that he arrived aboard the *Anne*, but...

 ## Beach, Thomas; arr.
 New Haven, CT 1638
-*KLD's 9th great-grandfather via the Parker line*
+*KLD's 9th great-grandfather via the [Parker line](/genealogy/parker/2019/04/10/parker-research.html)*

 <a href="#virkus">Virkus</a> has him as arriving at New Haven, CT in 1638